Table of Contents

 In the event of not being able to attain an equilibrium, alleles are known to be in a linkage disequilibrium, which is as a result of two or more linked alleles to be inherited jointly, more frequently than expected.
 Such gene groups are also known as supergenes.

 The law can also be applied to estimate the frequency of heterozygous carriers of recessive genes that are harmful.
-In a population, two alleles, A and a are at an autosomal locus with p and q frequencies, respectively and p + q = 1, then AA, Aa and aa genotypes will have the following frequency will be p2 + q2 + 2pq.
+In a population, two alleles, A and a are at an autosomal locus with p and q frequencies respectively, and p + q = 1, then AA, Aa and aa genotypes will have the following frequency, p2 + q2 + 2pq.
 In case, the aa genotype tends to express a phenotype that is harmful, such as cystic fibrosis, then in the population, the proportion of the affected individuals shall be q2, the recessive allele frequency of the heterozygous carrier shall be 2pq.

 - Frequency of alleles can be calculated by the frequency of recessive genotypes.
 Then estimate the square root of this frequency to find the frequency of the recessive allele